PeterMoras/MEGABONK_CustomCharacterLoader/README.md

 This mod can also be found (in a short while) on Thunderstore.

-As this is the 1.0.0 release, expect more features later.
-Create a github issue for feature requests or if you have issues with this mod working.

-Also, I already know about the error 'Material 'A' with Shader 'B' doesn't have a float or range property '_RenderFace'' I'm workign on fixing it as part of the 1.1 release.
+Also, I already know about the error 'Material 'A' with Shader 'B' doesn't have a float or range property '_RenderFace'' I'm working on fixing it as part of the 1.2 release.
 But it shouldn't affect anyone's ability to create or share custom characters.